 Studying in the Department

-Our combination of lectures, practical classes, tutorials and field trips, provides an unrivalled education in the Earth Sciences.
+Our combination of lectures, practical classes, tutorials and field courses, provides an unrivalled education in the Earth Sciences.

 Tutorials are the most distinctive feature about studying in Oxford: weekly classes of just 2 or 3 students.
 You will have work to complete before the tutorial – typically a practical exercise or a problem set – and in the tutorial you take the answers apart, or explore the context of the problems.
 Many tutorials are led by lecturers: leading experts in their field; others may be led by graduate students or post-doctoral researchers.
 Either way, the close contact this gives you with people who are actively engaged in research will be a stimulating and challenging experience.